maudtst/Spinup-NEMO/README.md

 ### *Update of restart files for NEMO*

 ### Maskdataset
+*The Maskdataset contains mask on all grids, vectors and constants*

 - dimensions : t:1 y:331 x:360 z:75
 - umask : continent mask for u grid (continent : 0, sea : 1)
 - vmask : continent mask for v grid (continent : 0, sea : 1)